 Instagram is overflowing with accounts of dogs who have thousands of followers.
 Lots of these dogs have daily photos in another cute little outfit.
 They're not alone—there are many owners who maybe aren't as social media-savvy that like to dress their pup in fun dog clothes.
 This does court controversy: Many would argue that a dog is a dog and they should not ever be dressed up.

-However, some occasions call for dressing up your dog to benefit its welfare and, even when it's not needed, that doesn’t mean that dressing up your dog is terrible.
+However, some clothing items are truly for the dog's benefit.
+Even when canine clothing is not necessary, that doesn’t mean that dressing up your dog is terrible.
 Every dog is an individual, and owners need to approach each situation with common sense and the dog's happiness and comfort at the forefront of their mind.

 5 Times It's OK to Dress up Your Dog

 You may hear people argue that a dog doesn’t need to wear a coat—they already have one.
 Yes, this is true, but every breed is different in terms of their coat types and their ability to cope with wintry weather.
 A whippet, for example, has a thin coat and very little body fat.
 Compare them with a Newfoundland that has a thick double coat and has been bred to survive in severe weather conditions, and it is obvious which one is more likely to need to wear a doggy jacket or sweater!

 Elderly dogs and puppies are also more likely to feel the cold than a fit, active, and healthy adult dog.

 To Help a Nervous Dog Feel More Secure

 If you have a nervous dog, it may respond well to a Thundershirt or a tighter fitting sweater or doggy t-shirt.
 The "snuggly" pressure created has often been shown to have a calming effect.